 |Roadside Assistance||3 Years/36,000 Miles|

 2018 Toyota C-HR -- Although the heavy-handed styling of this all-new CUV seems closer to the Juke than the Rogue Sport, in most other respects it's in the Rogue Sport's league.
-Surviving the demise of the Scion brand, the C-HR delivers engine performance and fuel economy on par with the Rogue Sport's.
+The C-HR also comes standard with collision warning, auto high beams and adaptive cruise control.

 Used Honda CR-V -- A 2014-2016 Honda CR-V provides more interior room and power in a very reliable crossover with excellent resale values.